Upgrade Your Detangling Routine

 But it doesn’t have to be this way.
 Four Naturals Hair was created to help heal the painful aspects of having natural hair with cosmetic chemistry and nature.
-Read on to understand all the aspects of textured hair detangling, what goes wrong and how our patent-pending solution.
+Read on to understand all the aspects of textured hair detangling, what goes wrong, and how our patent-pending solution.

 A closer empathetic look will reveal the behavior of textured strands.
 Normally the ends of the “freed” strands shrink and curl on themselves back toward the root.
 And because our strands are doing what they normally do, but our expectation is that it should behave like straight hair, textured hair is labeled as “difficult”.
 By nature, coily strands don’t do well without the integrity of the other coily strands helping to keep the strand from breaking or going wayward.
-This is an important difference between textured hair and straight hair: Textured hair is detangled when it is grouped with other strands creating a curl NOT when strands are separated from each other.
+This is an important difference between textured hair and straight hair: Textured hair is detangled when it is grouped with other strands creating a curl, NOT when strands are separated from each other.

-We all agree that curls are different from straight hair but we don’t think or care for our hair as if that’s true.
+We all agree that curls are different from straight hair, but we don’t think or care for our hair as if that’s true.
 And institutions like the cosmetology board contribute to that cognitive dissonance.
 Hair schools teach about hair with a “hair is hair” philosophy and then proceed to pass out mannequins with straight hair and have future cosmetologists test every hair skill exclusively on straight hair mannequins – even chemical processes like the relaxer which was designed for textured hair.
 This is why hair care for black women is so painful and difficult and why we have such horrific and demoralizing experiences in professional haircare chairs.
-They haven’t been taught and most of their perceptions of black hair are heavily influenced by generations of negative stereotypes, negative hair experiences with clients (which are solely due to their lack of experience and expertise but are often blamed on stereotypes about black women as people and as customers), years of anecdotal stories from other stylists, and implicit bias.
+They haven’t been taught, and most of their perceptions of black hair are heavily influenced by generations of negative stereotypes and negative hair experiences with clients (which are solely due to their lack of experience and expertise but are often blamed on stereotypes about black women as people and as customers), years of anecdotal stories from other stylists, and implicit bias.

 Four Naturals Hair developed a patent-pending detangling technique to fill this cavernous gap.
-It’s easy, 4 steps and guarantees the most efficient, dramatically reduced breakage and tear-free clumpy detangled curls!
+It’s easy, 4 steps, and guarantees the most efficient, dramatically reduced breakage and tear-free clumpy detangled curls!

-Remember, most of the cues for detangling textured hair are based on the straight hair experience.
+Remember, most cues for detangling textured hair are based on the straight hair experience.
 So you must unlearn a lot of these cues and learn new objectives that are based on the reality of the hair on your head.

-Now that you’re at the first section that received the pre-poo mixture and if the section is dense, halve it, clip the top section away and begin detangling the section closest to the hairline.
-With your free hand grab the section at the end and insert the edge of the Tangle Tamer into the section just above the hand and drag it through to the end.
-Smooth the part of the hair the Tangle Tamer went through with the free hand while inserting the Tangle Tamer a little further up and repeat all the way to the root.
+Now that you’re at the first section that received the pre-poo mixture, and if the section is dense, halve it, clip the top section away, and begin detangling the section closest to the hairline.
+With your free hand, grab the section at the end and insert the edge of the Tangle Tamer into the section just above the hand and drag it through to the end.
+Smooth the part of the hair the Tangle Tamer went through with the free hand while inserting the Tangle Tamer a little further up and repeating all the way to the root.
 If you feel any knots put down the Tangle Tamer and assess what type of knot it is.
 Most knots are caused by shed hair that became intertwined with the strands around it still attached to the scalp.
-If you work open the knot you can tease the shed hair out of your strands.
+If you work open the knot, you can tease the shed hair out of your strands.
 This is the gentlest way to release tangles caused by shed hair from coily strands.

 Once all the sections are detangled, use a sulfate-free shampoo and cleanse your hair.